PHI Definition and 18 HIPAA Identifiers

 Healthcare operations

-• Treatment plan with name, date of birth, diagnosis, and medications
+• Treatment plan with a patient name, date of birth, diagnosis, and medication list

 Insurance and billing

-• Explanation of Benefits showing procedures, patient name, and plan ID
+• Explanation of Benefits (EOB) showing procedures linked to a patient

-• Claim records including account numbers tied to services
+• Claims records with subscriber ID, account number, or authorization IDs tied to services

 Technology contexts

-• Patient portal logs with usernames and IP addresses associated with appointments
+• Patient portal logs with usernames, device identifiers, or IP addresses tied to appointments

 • Telehealth recordings or transcripts linked to a patient profile

-See Tadabase Healthcare solutions and our HIPAA workflow case study.
+Related: Tadabase healthcare solutions · HIPAA workflow case study

 PHI vs ePHI vs PII vs EHR